WangWang318/WangWang318.github.io/_pages/about.md

 # 🎖 Honors and Awards
-- *2020-2021, 2021-2022* Top award of scholarship in BUPT (only for top3%)
+- *2020-2021, 2021-2022* Top award of scholarship in BUPT (only for top3% students)
-- *2022-2023* Xiaomi scholarship in BUPT(only for top3%)
+- *2022-2023* Xiaomi scholarship in BUPT(only for top3% students)
-- QMUL Student Enhanced Engagement & Development(SEED) Award: A well performance in co-creation teaching session and my assignment becomes teaching materials for upcoming students.
+- QMUL Student Enhanced Engagement & Development(SEED) Award: A well performance in co-creation teaching session with lecturer in *Embedded System* and my assignment becomes teaching materials for upcoming students.

+# Social Activities
+- *2021-2022, 2022-2023* Member of BUPT Math club academic department together with my friends [Zeju Li](https://staymylove.github.io/)
+- I really enjoy sports, especially basketball and fitness.
+In basketball, my favorite stars are James Harden, Jalen Brunson, and Manu Ginóbili.
+All of them have great basketball IQ.
+Most importantly, they started their careers coming off the bench and eventually became stars.
+I like to watch NBA game recordings and analyze the tactics.
+As for fitness, I not only like to improve my strength levels but also focus on functional training, which is training to enhance athletic performance.
+My dream is to one day use my knowledge to become an NBA trainer or assistant coach.